animyrch/storefront-ui/packages/vue/src/components/molecules/SfGallery/SfGallery.md

 # component-description
-Gallery with one main and few side pictures that use can browse through.
+Gallery with one main and few side pictures that user can browse through.

 # storybook-iframe-height
 28rem